hridaya423/moody/README.md

 # Moody - Emotional Well-being Tracker

 Moody is a full-stack web application that helps users track and analyze their emotional well-being.
-Built with Next.js, Supabase, and OpenAI, it provides an intuitive interface for mood tracking and AI-powered insights.
+Built with Next.js, Tailwind CSS, Supabase, and OpenAI, it provides an intuitive interface for mood tracking and AI-powered insights.

 ![Moody Landing Page](https://cloud-qezh34qvk-hack-club-bot.vercel.app/0image.png)